Camp TURKSOM: Regional rivalries in the Middle East

 The Middle Eastern regional rivalry has extended to include efforts in obtaining hegemony in the Horn of Africa within the past years in order to extend political objectives beyond the borders of the region.
 Certain scholars have emphasised that the Turkish military presence in Somalia could pose a threat to countries such as the United Arab Emirates (UAE) and Saudi Arabia, countries which are within a regional rivalry against the current Turkey-Qatar alliance.
 There have been various efforts by both the Saudi Arabia-UAE alliance and Turkey-Qatar alliance to dominate the Horn of Africa in terms of bringing support into sectors such as that of security and development.

-Alongside Turkey, the UAE has also established a military base that is located in Mogadishu in 2015, which serves to support the Somali National Army (SNA) similarly through means such as training.
-UAE has also been involved with a deal to build a military base in Somaliland in 2017 in order to safeguard the Berbera seaport.
+Alongside Turkey, the United Arab Emirates (UAE) also sent trainers to a military camp in Mogadishu in 2015.
+The UAE also agreed to build a military base in Somaliland in 2017 in order to safeguard the Berbera seaport.
 This seaport is managed by the Dubai World Port with a 30-year contract.
 The Berbera base was threatened by the Houthi rebels in Yemen due to the UAE involvement in the Yemeni conflict.
-The UAE’s training forces located at the Mogadishu military base withdrew after tensions surrounding the relations between Somalia and the UAE post the Gulf Cooperation Council (GCC) crisis in 2018.
+The UAE withdrew after tensions surrounding the relations between Somalia and the UAE post the Gulf Cooperation Council crisis in 2018.
 In response to Turkey building up its relations with Africa Crown Prince Mohammad bin Salman of Saudi Arabia has mentioned that the actions of Turkey reflect Erdogan trying to build an "Ottoman caliphate" in the region.

 Al Shabaab

 Al Shabaab’s foreign policy focuses on preventing foreign presence within Somalia.
 This policy is evaluated by scholars as a challenge towards the current Turkish military engagement in the country.
 Turkey has previously been a target of Al Shabaab attacks in Somalia and some examples include the 2013 attack against a Turkish Mission in Somalia, 2016 attack in the Aden Abdulle International Airport against Daallo Airlines, 2017 attack on Mogadishu, and a Turkish citizen being threatened in 2019.
-Al Shabaab has negatively impacted Turkish-Somalian relations by counteracting efforts in economic restructuring, aid and investment programs, as well as the creation of a new political system.
+Al Shabaab has negatively impacted Turkish-Somali relations by counteracting efforts in economic restructuring, aid and investment programs, as well as the creation of a new political system.